-Who: Child First was developed and is being driven by national organizations that advocate for the educational rights of deaf and hard of hearing children.
+Who: Child First was developed and is being driven by national organizations (co-sponsored by CEASD and NAD - National Association of the Deaf) that advocate for the educational rights of deaf and hard of hearing children.

 Why: At the time IDEA (then the Education for All Handicapped Children Act) was passed in 1975, many children with disabilities were precluded from going to school, either by law or because schools were not equipped to teach them.
 IDEA changed that by requiring states, local school districts, and schools to provide them with an individualized education.